 - You need to drive slowly but surely in and out of the buildings and other warehouses.
-Carefully drive your forklift if you are going to move from a dark area to a bright area or bright area to dark area, which can disrupt your visibility temporarily.
+Carefully drive your forklift if you will move from a dark area to a bright area or a bright area to a dark area, which can temporarily disrupt your visibility.

-- You need to note that using headlights is a must when you are going to operate your forklift outdoors, during nighttime, or in any area wherein the additional lighting will help you to improve the light quality.
+- You need to note that using headlights is a must when you will operate your forklift outdoors, during nighttime, or in any area wherein the additional lighting will help you improve the light quality.

 - If you can make use of a concave mirror, then use it, especially if you are going to enter aisles or buildings or even when driving t blind spots or any other corners.

-- It is also important for you to make use of a rearview mirror, spotter, and other aids that will help you to improve your visibility whenever needed.
+- It is also important for you to use a rearview mirror, spotter, and other aids that will help you improve your visibility whenever needed.

 - When traveling, you need to be aware of the direction of travel.
-This step also includes looking at the back of your forklift when you are operating your forklift in reverse.
+This step also includes looking at the back of your forklift when operating your forklift in reverse.